 Love baking?
 If you love making baked goodies from scratch, then you probably worked with yeast.
-As a baking staple, it contains live microorganisms that are activated once they get access to water.
-These microbes generate carbon dioxide, which allows the bread to rise before baking.
 Fresh yeast makes the softest, fluffiest baked goods but old yeast could yield to dense, funky-tasty breads and cookies.

 There are three types of yeast available on the market: fresh yeast (often called cake yeast), active dry yeast, and instant yeast.
 In this article, we cover all three varieties, so we’ve got you covered no matter which one you prefer.
 Let’s get into the nitty-gritty.